FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 ---
 layout: post
-description: An introduction to Support Vector Machines.
+description: Support Vector Machines and some of its mathematical aspects.
 We discuss Classification, Reproducing Kernel Hilbert Spaces and more.
-excerpt: An introduction to Support Vector Machines.
+excerpt: Support Vector Machines and some of its mathematical aspects.
 We discuss Classification, Reproducing Kernel Hilbert Spaces and more.
-title: "Support Vector Machines, a Gentle Introduction"
+title: "Support Vector Machines, Kernels and Hilbert Spaces"
-subtitle: An introduction to Support Vector Machines.
+subtitle: Support Vector Machines and some of its mathematical aspects.
 We discuss Classification, Reproducing Kernel Hilbert Spaces and more.
 excerpt_separator: <!--more-->
 icon: fa fa-cogs
 date: 2015-01-20 12:09:42